Setting up a private OPAM repository on GitLab step-by-step

 Some remarks:

-• There are a bunch of files that we don't want in there, like the .git and the _build folders.
+- There are a bunch of files that we don't want in there, like the

-• The files are stored at the root of the archive.
-I don't know how important this is, but in tarballs from the official repository, the files were stored within a folder whose name was <PACKAGE_NAME>.<VERSION_NUMBER>.
+folders. - The files are stored at the root of the archive.
+I don't know how important this is, but in tarballs from the official repository, the files were stored within a folder whose name was

 ./.git